 Nutrition/Physical Activity Guidelines for Secondary Schools

 Act 1220 of 2003 acknowledges concerns for the health of all Arkansas children.
 Following recommendations by the American Academy of Pediatrics, the Institute of Medicine and the American Medical Society, one facet of Act 1220's intervention approach was the annual assessment and confidential reporting to parents of each public school student’s Body Mass Index (BMI), a screening tool for obesity.
 The BMI assessment's primary purpose is to alert parents to the problems of obesity by giving them a health marker.
 Secondarily, this information is collected and used as a surveillance tool regarding the spread of the obesity epidemic and as a method to monitor weight trends among children throughout the state.
-Analysis of the 2011 - 2012 BMI assessment was published in November 2012: Assessment of Childhood and Adolescent Obesity in Arkansas: Year Nine
+Analysis of the 2015-2016 BMI assessment was published in November 2016: Assessment of Childhood and Adolescent Obesity in Arkansas: Year Thirteen

 The BMI screening of height and weight applies to students in kindergarten and grades two (2), four (4), six (6), eight (8), and ten (10).
 The assessment begins in January of each academic school year.
 Parents/guardians are informed prior to the screening and given an opportunity to opt out in writing.